CBackyx/RingSG/README.md

 As you have run each part of the experiments, plot the corresponding results (as PDF figures or markdown Tables):

-> Note that you can should add `--smallest` flag to the plot instructions if you run the experiments with smallest scale.
+> Note that you can should add `--smallest` flag to the plot instructions if you run the corresponding experiments with smallest scale.

 ```bash
 cd eval/plot